Travis Allan, Secretary/Treasurer (Southern District-#2)

 Mark Stennes (At Large Position - #1)

-Mark Stennes is the CEO of Chelan Fruit Cooperative, a 300-member apple, pear, and cherry company with roots dating back to 1910.
-He is also a fourth-generation apple grower whose family has been farming since 1894.
-Mark has served on various industry related boards including the US Apple Association, Washington Apple Commission, Washington State Tree Fruit Association, Washington Growers Clearinghouse Association, Washington Horticultural Association, and Washington Farm Labor Association.
+Mark Stennes is the Director of Business Development for Agrimacs, Inc., a leading orchard management company with over 6,000 acres under management.
+Previously, Mark served as the CEO of Chelan Fruit Cooperative, a 200-member apple, pear, and cherry company with roots dating back to 1910.
+He is a fourth-generation apple grower whose family has been farming since 1894.
+Mark has served on various industry-related boards including the US Apple Association, Washington Apple Commission, Washington State Tree Fruit Association, Washington Growers Clearinghouse Association, Washington Horticultural Association, and Washington Farm Labor Association.
 Mark holds an undergraduate degree in horticulture from Wenatchee Valley College, a Bachelor’s in Business Administration from Central Washington University, and a Master’s in Business Administration (MBA) from Boise State University.
 He lives in the Methow Valley with his wife and 4 children, the 5th generation on the family farm.